 - Decreased negative mood, fatigue, and anxiety

-- Reduced anxiety in the face of social stress (ie. The Trier Test)
+- Reduced stress and anxiety in the face of social stress (ie. The Trier Test)

-That meditation was able to reduce the amount of anxiety generated by the nightmarish Trier Test is remarkable, but there is a wrinkle in their findings.
+That meditation was able to reduce the amount of stress and anxiety generated by the nightmarish Trier Test is remarkable, but there is a wrinkle in their findings.